Developing superpowers as a result of growing up with a toxic person

 - Able to sense toxic people

-- Able to detect mental illness or something mentally wrong with a person
+- Able to detect mental illness or something mentally wrong with a person.

-- Able to easily read body language
+- Able to read body language

 - Able to sense danger

 - Psychoanalyze everyone

 - Anticipate multiple outcomes and is prepared for almost anything